 - Puddle: Measure straight down to the floor.
 Add 15 inches to the length to ensure you have enough fabric to create a pooling effect.

-Pro tip: Use a metal tape measure for better accuracy when measuring.
+Pro-tip: Use a metal tape measure for better accuracy when measuring.

-Hang Curtains in Minutes With Kwik-Hang
+Hang Curtains in Seconds With Kwik-Hang

 Hanging curtains is infamously tricky.
 One wrong move and you can damage a wall, add unnecessary holes and cause a lot of frustration.

-Kwik-Hang solves your curtain-hanging problems.
+Kwik-Hang curtain rod brackets and holdbacks solve all your curtain-hanging problems!
 The patented, revolutionary design lets you hang curtains in seconds so you can move onto the next item on your to-do list.